Robertson: Budget 2019 more like a company 'annual report'

 "It's more akin to an annual report of a company," says Finance Minister Grant Robertson of New Zealand's first wellbeing Budget, coming up on May 30.

-The corporate analogy is one of the ways Robertson makes the case for, what promises to be, a big shift in the way the Crown accounts are delivered.
+The corporate analogy is one of the ways Robertson makes the case for what he promises will be a big shift in the way the Crown accounts are delivered.

 Selling the concept is crucial for this Government.